Sir-Chi/QuestForEverything/README.md

 ## How To Install

-> 1) First find the right datapack you'd like (one of either the "original" or the "small biomes" version).
+> 1) First find the right datapack you'd like (one of either the "original", "small biomes" or "stack" versions).
 Download it and then unzip the file.
 > 2) To play the game, start by beginning to create a new minecraft world.
 > 3) On the world creation screen, select the tab at the top of the screen called "More", then click the button called "Data Packs".
 > 4) In this menu, click "Open Pack Folder" and copy and paste into this the unzipped "Quest For Everything" folder.